Mediterranean Diet Can Reduce Heart Disease Risk in Women by 24% Says New Study

 Extra Virgin olive oil-enriched Mediterranean diet enhanced HDL function

 The researchers found that total and LDL cholesterol levels were only reduced in the healthful control diet.
-While none of the three diets significantly increased HDL levels, the two Mediterranean diets improved HDL function, and the improvement was more pronounced in the group enriched with virgin olive oil.
+While none of the three diets significantly increased HDL levels, the two Mediterranean diets improved HDL function, and the improvement was more pronounced in the group enriched with extra virgin olive oil.

 The Mediterranean diet enriched with virgin olive oil improved HDL functions, such as reversing cholesterol transport, providing antioxidant protection, and enabling vasodilation.